 Intermodal shipping containers allow for the more efficient and less costly movement of goods because they can be transported on land, water, or air.

 Intermodals are typically used for manufactured products that ship in large volumes and have standardized sizes for packaging or units.

 Intermodals provide an alternative to traditional break-bulk cargo handling methods by simplifying the loading and unloading process at ports, and at rail and road network points as well.

 By reducing labor costs and time required at each intermodal terminal stop, intermodal services can also save energy and emissions by requiring fewer trucks on the road.

 Intermodal Transport Services

-Canada has over 41,700 route kilometres of rail network tracks, 559 marine port facilities, 1.13 million two-lane equivalent public roads, and 81 airports – a report by the Transportation Association of Canada (TAC).
+Canada has over 41,700 route kilometres of rail network tracks, 559 marine port facilities, 1.13 million two-lane equivalent public roads, and 81 airports – a Transportation Association of Canada (TAC) report.